• Facebook

 • You love this Sea Turtle Inc. site for great hands-on ideas like make a sea turtle habitat, make a magnet sea turtle for older kids (cool), and a template to create your own hatchling for younger kids.
 So cute.

-Then here is a free discussing and activity guide to use with the book Sea Turtle Science which is also good.
+Then here is a free discussing and activity guide to use with the book Sea Turtle Science which is also good to add to your sea turtle lesson plans.

 • A super nice 180 page educator’s guide with printable lab cards and hands-on ideas.
 Nice!